-You can also find an example in the examples section of this guide.
+You can also see an example in the Examples section of this guide.

 I have a communication that I need to submit but it is late.
 The appointment effective date has already passed, can I still submit the communication and what do I need to do to explain why it is being submitted late?